-The last, and I’m using this word for the sake of discussion, issue was the role of the Auto Memory Dolls.
+Last, and I’m using this word for the sake of discussion, the issue was the role of the Auto Memory Dolls.

 But then there were small things where I thought, “Hmm, that’s silly.”
 Some clients got mad at the Dolls for what they wrote.
 And some got mad at what the Dolls wrote after the letter was sent.
 Why didn’t you read it or have it read back to you beforehand?
 Tiny stuff like this was the extent of a problem that really wasn’t one.

 If what I wrote in this section is making you hesitate with this show, please reconsider.
 These insignificant details were like a plastic toy shovel trying to crack open a boulder.
 One is going to break before the other, and it’s not going to be the boulder.

 Brilliant animation, wonderful characters, an outstanding lead character, and a compelling, hard-hitting story; this show did it all.
 The beginning minutes grab you with the series’ beauty, and you will stick around thanks to its mastery of emotions.

 As I said at the start, you never know what shows will leave a mark on a season.
 This one definitely left a mark.

 But these are just my thoughts.
 What are yours?
 Have you seen this show?
 What would be your advice concerning Violet Evergarden?
 Leave a comment down below because I would love to hear what you have to say.

 If you liked what you have read, be sure to follow Anime Hajime on our social media sites so that you never miss a post or update.
 Also, please share this review across the internet to help add to the discussion.